This Guide will enable you to:

-- Adopt best practices from journalists and newsrooms and apply them to brand publishing: Staffers should understand the mechanics of great content, including how to structure and write effectively, how to present information optimally, and how to attribute information accurately and responsibly.
+- Adopt writing and reporting best practices from journalism and apply them to brand publishing: Staffers should understand the mechanics of great content, including how to structure and write effectively, how to present information optimally, and how to attribute information accurately and responsibly.

-- Ensure content is edited thoroughly and effectively: Most brand publishing operations should adopt three key editing steps and processes to help ensure high-quality output, including content editing, structural and stylistic editing and, finally, careful copy editing and proofreading.
+- Ensure content is edited and reviewed thoroughly and effectively Most brand publishing operations should adopt three key editing steps and processes to help ensure high-quality output, including content editing, structural and stylistic editing and, finally, careful copy editing and proofreading.

-- Create content across various mediums: Advanced brand publishing operations often extend their efforts and express their brands via content across various mediums, including podcasts, live events and more.
+- Create content across various mediums: Advanced brand publishing operations often extend their efforts and express their brands across various mediums, including branded live events content, branded podcast content and more.

-For help and direction implementing the steps and requirements outlined above, see the Brand Publishing Toolkit for comprehensive and actionable guides, practical resources and strategic insights.
+For help and direction implementing the steps and requirements outlined above, see the Brand Publishing Toolkit for comprehensive and actionable guides, strategic insights and practical resources.